jeffmax/simple-django-template/README.md

 # Simple Django Project Template

 This is a simple django project meant to quickly test or prototype something in Django.
-The settings file serves as the main urls file and view file.

 #### Quick start
     virtualenv test_env